UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 <opt text="False">

-It's important to rememberthe systems you build are going to be used in some applications.
+It's important to remember the systems you build are going to be used in some applications.

 </opt>

 </choice>

 **True or False**
-_If we have numeric, ordinal, binary and regular categorical features, we will need to call `make_pipeline()` 5 times to build a model._
+*If we have numeric, ordinal, binary and regular categorical features, we will need to call `make_pipeline()` 5 times to build a model.*

 <choice id="2" >
 <opt text="True"  correct="true">